jstedfast/MailKit/FAQ.md

 by a known and trusted Certificate Authority, the above error will occur.

-If you are on a Linux system or are running a web service in a Linux container, it might be possible to use the following command to install the standard set of Certificate AUthority root certificates using the following command:
+If you are on a Linux system or are running a web service in a Linux container, it might be possible to use the following command to install the standard set of Certificate Authority root certificates using the following command:

 ```
 apt update && apt install -y ca-certificates